Pattern matching

 a

-which means that the atom type of x___ is no longer Mul.
+which means that the atom type of x___ is no longer Mul but the type of a.
 The atom type of the empty match is Empty.
 Downcasting ensures that repeated patterns such as x_*f(x_) match to x*f(x) even though the first x_ matches Mul Var x and the second one Arg Var x.

 Function arguments behave analogously to the case of Mul described above, except that the order is preserved if the function is non-symmetric.
 The pattern matcher interprets function arguments as an operator of type Arg.
 For example, when matching f(x___) to f(a,b,c) the pattern matcher views the arguments as